theRTB/GT7ShiftTone/README.md

 ### Per gear:

 - **Target**: The derived shift RPM value.
 - **Rel.
 Ratio**: The relative ratio of the gear ratios between two consecutive gears.
-If gear 2 has a gear ratio of 2.375 and gear 3 has a gear ratio of 1.761, then the relative ratio is 2.375/1.761 ≈ 1.35: third gear is 35% longer than second gear.
+Say the next gear has a number of 1.35: It is 35% longer.
+Peak power is reached at a speed 35% higher, revlimit is reached at a speed 35% higher.
 - **Ratio**: The gear ratio of the gear
   - Toggle between Ratio and Rel.
 Ratio by double clicking the "Ratio" or "Rel.
 Ratio" label text